AhmedAlamoudi192/ahmedalamoudi192/README.md

 ⚡️ Fun facts:
 - I started learning programming with VB and JAVA
 - I had an intrest in UI/UX, (which if you are in that field, mad respect to you)
-- I usually like to hang out during coding sessions
+- I usually like to hang out during coding sessions and LOVE peer programming
 - Apparently I have social media anxiety ( which is fear of posting content on social media...)